TheChopsticks/EnChord/README.md

 As our aim was to develop an app that is more than just a one-time use, we also felt the need of having a database system.
 Therefore, we utilized the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store scores of users and have stored data available for [future features](https://github.com/TheChopsticks/EnChord/edit/main/README.md#future-features) .
 Considering future scalability of the application, `storage` module is written in a way that the change of storage method is possible.

-### Development

-1. Run `npm install` to install project dependencies.
-2. Run `npm start` to start the development server.
-The project files will be served at port `8080`, and can be viewed by navigating to `localhost:8080` in your web browser.

-A pre-commit hook will automatically lint and format staged `.js` files in the `/src` directory.

-### Production

-To build the project, run:
-`npm run build`

 ## Credits

 - [Sandy Kuo](https://github.com/kuosandys)